ykacer/Medical_NLP_Case_Study/README.md

-# Medical_NLP_Case_Study
+# Case study - Medical NLP data scientist

-The objective of this work is to automatically encode conditions on free text taped by practionners.
+The objective is to automatically encode conditions on free text taped by practionners.
-It should replace vanilla behvior when searching the right codification on a search tool bar.
+It should avoid replace vanilla behvior when searching the right codification on a search tool bar.

-Our mission falls into Name Entity Recognition, a subfield of Machine Learning that predict the right class codification for each word in a text.
+Our mission falls into Name Entity Recognition, a subfield of Machine Learning that provide the right class codification for each word in a text.

+Our

 ## Challenges